1972 Washington gubernatorial election

 The 1972 Washington gubernatorial election was held on November 7, 1972.
 Incumbent Governor of Washington Daniel J. Evans, who was first elected eight years earlier, and then re-elected in 1968, was eligible for re-election, as Washington does not have gubernatorial term limits.

-On election day, Evans defeated former governor Albert D. Rosellini by a comfortable margin of 51% to 43% in a rematch of the 1964 contest.
+On election day, Evans defeated former governor Albert D. Rosellini by a comfortable margin of 117,212 votes, in a rematch of the 1964 contest.
 Businessman Vick Gould, who ran with the Taxpayers Party, a third party of Gould's own creation, also received 5.9% of the vote.
 Evans was the first governor of Washington to be elected to a third consecutive term.
 (Note: Arthur B. Langlie had previously served three non-consecutive terms, having lost his first reelection bid in 1944.)

 Primary election

 A total of nine candidates filed for the blanket primary on September 19, 1972.
 Evans and Rosellini won their party's nominations, receiving 24.66% and 30.27% of the votes in the primary, respectively.